 Basic Invitations is an invitation method where you invite your customers to leave a review on Trustpilot using your own email service.
 Copy the link found under the Get Reviews module in the Trustpilot Business platform, and paste it into the emails you send to your customers.
 Be aware that reviews collected this way are not automatically shown as verified reviews on the Trustpilot site.

 Business Generated Links is an invitation method for companies that choose not to share their customers' personal information with third parties.
 This method is often used by financial and healthcare institutions.

 The Business portal is the web application you use to manage your business account.
 Sign in to your business account to access the business portal.

-Trustpilot's Compliance Team is part of a larger unit within Trustpilot called Trust & Transparency.
-Our Compliance Team protects Trustpilot's review platform from fabricated reviews or other misuses of our service, and combats fraudulent behavior.
+Trustpilot's Content Integrity Team is part of a larger unit within Trustpilot called Trust & Transparency.
+Our Content Integrity Team protects Trustpilot's review platform from fabricated reviews or other misuses of our service, and combats fraudulent behavior.
 They help to ensure that users and companies follow Trustpilot’s guidelines.

 The Dashboard is the Trustpilot Business portal's landing page.
 It displays a summary of your rating, your latest reviews, as well as information about your invitation status, your reviews, and use of TrustBoxes.